 By John A. Hill and Jasper Ewing Brady in 1898

-The desire to travel was strong within me, and in the following June I left Mankato, went out to Arizona and secured a position on the A. & P., at Blue Field, a small town almost in the center of the desert.
+The desire to travel was strong within me, and in the following June, I left Mankato, went out to Arizona and secured a position on the A. & P., at Blue Field, a small town almost in the center of the desert.
 Alfreda, Kansas, was dreary and desolate enough, but there, I was at least in communication with civilization, because I had one wire running to Kansas City, while Blue Field was the crowning glory of utter desolation.
 The Bible says that the good Lord made heaven and earth in six days, and rested on the seventh.
 It needed but a single glance at Blue Field to thoroughly convince me that the Lord quit work at the end of the sixth day right there, and had never taken it up since.
 There was nothing but some scattering adobe shacks, with the usual complement of saloons, and as far almost as the eye could see in every direction,—sand—hot, glaring, burning sand.
-To the far northwards, could be dimly observed the outlines of the Mogollon range of mountains.
+To the far northwards, it could be dimly observed the outlines of the Mogollon range of mountains.

 The population consisted chiefly of about four hundred dare-devil spirits who had started to wander westwards in search of the El Dorado and had finally settled there, too tired, too disgusted to go any farther, and lacking money enough to return to their homes.
 It wasn’t the most congenial crowd in the world.
 There was only one good thing in the place, and that was a deep well of pure sparkling water.
 The sun during the day was so scorching that the rails seemed to sizzle as they stretched out like two slender, interminable bands of silver over the hot sands, and at night no relief was apparent, and the office so stifling hot that my existence was well-nigh unbearable.
 But the pay was ninety dollars per month and I hung on until I could save funds enough to get back to God’s own country.
 To sleep in a house, in the daytime, was almost killing, so I used to make up a sort of bunk on a truck and sleep in the shade of the freight shed.
 At seven-forty-three in the evening, the Trans-Continental flyer went smashing by at a fifty-five mile an hour clip and the dust it raised was enough to strangle a man.